Myctophum punctatum

 Myctophum punctatum is a species of mesopelagic fish in the family Myctophidae.
 Its common name is spotted lanternfish, sometimes spelled spotted lanterfish.
-It is found in the Northern Atlantic and in the Mediterranean at depths down to 1000m.
+It is found in the Northern Atlantic and in the Mediterranean at depths down to 1000 m.
 It is one of the dominant species in midwater assemblages near the Mid-Atlantic Ridge.

 Myctophum punctatum can grow to 11 cm SL.
 It performs diurnal migrations to the surface at dusk.
 It feeds mostly on copepods and euphausiids.

+A fresh specimen of Myctophum punctatum.

 Larvae of Myctophum punctatum have stalked eyes.